hoggle64/prometheus_dynamic_exporter/README.md

 There is a build in mechanism which makes sure no old data will be read.
 E.g. imagine your cronjob producing metric files will fail for some reason at some point in time.
 The last generated metric would be read over and over again and would result in a "flat line" in Prometheues which is bad.
-You can set your time to live for your metric file inside the file by just adding a line "ttl = 10 seconds".
+You can set your time to live for your metric file inside the file by just adding a line "ttl = 10".
 This would make sure that the file will only be processed 10 seconds after it was created.
 If you set delete_on_eol to 1 the file will additionally be deleted after 10 seconds.